Inspired by Burchfield

-The 84,000 square foot Burchfield Penney Art Center at Buffalo State College was designed by Gwathmey Siegel & Associates Architects LLC.
-The museum features numerous tributes to Charles E. Burchfield's oft-noted love of nature, including open corridors, clear sightlines, and even ceiling lights arranged in the shape of the constellation Orion.
-In creating this indoor environment, the architects put as much thought into the placement of every wall, bench and window as Burchfield gave to every flower, tree and star in his paintings.
+The museum features numerous tributes to namesake Charles E. Burchfield's love of nature, including open corridors, clear sightlines, and even ceiling lights arranged in the shape of the constellation Orion.
+The design team put as much thought into the placement of every wall, bench and window as Burchfield gave to every flower, tree, and star in his paintings.

 Check out the Photo Gallery of the Building